Contents hide

 Q1: Why does my pasta stick together?

-This happens due to low water volume or Use enough water and stir early.
+This happens due to low water volume.
+Use enough water and stir early.

 👉 See: Fix Pasta Mistakes